 The standard model for the first two years in the PhD program is as follows:

 Complete 6 core courses (PHYS 2010, 2030, 2040, 2050, 2060, 2140) and work toward joining a research group

 Work on a project for, or begin research with, a potential research advisor

-Pass qualifying exam at beginning of second year and continue or begin research; complete 2 advanced courses, including PHYS2010, if not done in the first year; complete 2nd Year Ethics Training mid-year, and identify prelim committee by end of academic year.
+Pass qualifying exam at beginning of second year and continue or begin research; complete any core courses not done in the first year; complete 2 advanced courses; complete 2nd Year Ethics Training mid-year, and identify prelim committee by end of academic year.

 A student’s specific path may deviate from this model based on individual circumstances and background but the above model should be adhered to as much as is possible and appropriate.